 This tissue paper frame is perfect for whipping up quickly and adding color to your home.
-So easy, even a child can do it!
+So easy, beginning crafters will enjoy this project.

 Hi there!
 This is Holly from Club Crafted again with a really simple decoupage DIY for making a geometric tissue paper frame.
 It’s really fun and easy – you use pieces of triangle shaped tissue paper layered together, like a collage, to create your finished piece.

 This is such an easy project to whip up, and it adds some color in your home.
 Using classic Mod Podge and a variety of colored tissue paper, I made over a very inexpensive frame so that it looks like something new and special.

-Now this frame stands out on our shelf, and I love the pop of color is adds to our neutral-colored office.
+Now this photo frame stands out on our shelf, and I love the pop of color is adds to our neutral-colored office.

 Tissue Paper Picture Frame